dotenv-org/dotenv-org.github.io/docs/languages/go.md

 #### 🔐 Vault Managed

 Sync your .env file.
-Run the push command and follow the instructions.
-It works a lot like git. [learn more](/docs/sync/quickstart)
+Run the push command and follow the instructions. [learn more](/docs/sync/quickstart)

 ```
 $ npx dotenv-vault push